Sheila-Ha/svg-logo/README.md

 ## Challenges
 - My biggest challenge to overcome was writing the testing.
   1. Figuring out the correct syntax to use in the shapes.test.js
   2. Learning to understand the errors and how to overcome them, many trial and errors to get the end result
-- A couple of examples are:
-	1. Not realizing I needed an html file to output the image in the browser, stumped me for a bit.
-  2. Index.js - I had <fs.open> syntax to open logo.svg file in browser.
-Needed <fs.readFile>

 ## Contributing
 [NPM](https://www.npmjs.com/package/inquirer/v/8.2.4?activeTab=readme#installation)